Francisco Santiago: Legacy

 Today, Francisco Santiago is one of the most celebrated Filipino composers today.
 His kundiman "Anak Dalita" and "Pakiusap" are in the standard repertoire of Filipino singers today.
 A hall in the Head Office of BDO (formerly the PCIBank Twin Towers, head office of PCIB) was named in his honor as the Francisco Santiago Hall.
 It was mainly used for kundiman contests of the Makati city government and the awarding of Service Awards of the former Equitable PCI Bank and PCIBank.

+Santiago, along with other composers like Nicanor Abelardo and Jose Estella, contributed to the "artsification" of kundiman as a genre.

 Compositions

 E. Arsenio Manuel listed about 156 works by Francisco Santiago.
 However most of them are either missing or destroyed due to the war.
 Surviving compositions of Francisco Santiago mostly consist of published songs, piano works, and a few others in manuscript.
 There are probably more compositions not listed in Manuel's catalog due to them being destroyed during the war.
 Some of his kundimans/songs are "Sakali Man", "Hibik ng Filipinas", "Pakiusap", "Ang Pag-ibig", "Suyuan", "Alaala Kita", "Ikaw at Ako", "Ano Kaya ang Kapalaran?", "Hatol Hari Kaya?", "Sakali't Mamatay", "Dalit ng Pag-ibig", "Aking Bituin", "Madaling Araw" and "Pagsikat ng Araw".

+Santiago, influenced by the American Jazz Age, made his "Filipino fox-trots" such as Balintawak (1920).

 His large-scale compositions, such as the Philippine Overture for Orchestra, Sonata Filipina in D-flat for piano, Piano Concerto, and Taga-ilog Symphony were all destroyed.